 The 20 Best Places to Live on the Gulf Coast

-For some people, living along the Gulf Coast and enjoying a coastal life is a dream.
-The Gulf Coast consists of the coastlines of West Florida, Texas, Mississippi, Alabama, and Louisiana.
+For some people, living along the Gulf Coast and enjoying the benefits and natural adventures of coastal life is a dream come true.
+The Gulf Coast refers to the combined coastlines of Western Florida, Texas, Mississippi, Alabama, and Louisiana – the states that have shorelines somewhere along the warm waters of the Gulf of Mexico.

-There are significant differences between each of the locations along this expansive stretch of coastline, and some areas are considered better places to live than others.
-If you are thinking of moving to the Gulf Coast, here are the 20 best places to live along the Gulf Coast to help you decide where to live.
+There are important differences among the various locations along the sprawling 1,600 Gulf of Mexico coastline miles, with some areas considered better places to live than others.
+So, if you’re thinking of moving to the Gulf Coast, check out just the various options within our list of the 20 best places to live along the Gulf Coast.

 19. Galveston, Texas